How to write a grant proposal: a step-by-step guide

 Writing a grant proposal can be broken down into three major activities: researching the project (reading background materials, note-taking, preliminary work, etc.), writing the proposal (creating an outline, writing the first draft, revisions, formatting), and administrative tasks for the project (emails, phone calls, meetings, writing CVs and other supporting documents, etc.).

-Below, we provide a step-by-step guide to writing a grant proposal.
+Below, we provide a step-by-step guide to writing a grant proposal:

 - Start early.
 Begin by searching for funding opportunities and determining requirements.
 Some sponsoring organizations prioritize fundamental research, whereas others support applied research.
 Be sure your project fits the mission statement of the granting organization.
-Look at recently funded projects and/or sample proposals on the agency website, if available.
+Look at recently funded proposals and/or sample proposals on the agency website, if available.
 The Research or Grants Office at your institution may be able to help with finding grant opportunities.

 - Make a spreadsheet of grant opportunities, with a link to the call for proposals page, the mission and aims of the agency, and the deadline for submission.
 Use the information that you have compiled in your spreadsheet to decide what to apply for.